-Curated by Wells-based Co-Directors of Heritage Courtyard, Heather Wallace and Rebecca Barnard, the exhibition will be called RE-FORMATION and will showcase an incredible wealth of talent, drawn from artists of all ages from across Somerset and beyond.
+Curated by Wells-based Co-Directors of Heritage Courtyard, Heather Wallace and Rebecca Barnard, the exhibition is called RE-FORMATION and showcases an incredible wealth of talent, drawn from artists of all ages from across Somerset and beyond.

-RE-FORMATION will be a ‘whole site’ exhibition, with artworks in the Gardens, along the Ramparts, in the Great Hall, Long Gallery, Panelled Room and Exhibition Room.
+RE-FORMATION is a ‘whole site’ exhibition, with artworks in the Gardens, along the Ramparts, in the Great Hall, Long Gallery, Panelled Room and Exhibition Room.

 The exhibition includes artists at the peak of their profession, alongside ‘New Older Artists’ who are returning to, or beginning a career in the Arts later in life.
 Rebecca Barnard said “Older artists can bring life experience, expertise and confidence gained in other fields to their work.
 They also want to be successful and valued within the artistic discourse of our time”.